Last Updated: February 12, 2026

 That’s polymorphism in action.
 The same interface triggers different behaviors depending on the receiver (device type).

-Here, the compiler determines which version of add() to call based on the parameters before the program runs.
+The compiler determines which version to call based on the number, types, or order of arguments at the call site.
+The decision is made before the program runs.

 Suppose you’re designing a system that sends notifications.
 You want to support email, SMS, push notifications, etc.